-Methods We performed shotgun metagenomic analyses of 1325 fecal samples from seven public datasets and one new cohort (454 CRC patients, 350 Adenoma patients and 216 healthy controls).
+Methods We performed shotgun metagenomic analyses of 1325 fecal samples from seven public datasets and one new cohort (454 CRC patients, 350 Adenoma patients and 216 healthy controls). xx

-Results We identified 33 differentially abundant fungal species in CRC versus healthy individuals (false discovery rate (FDR) < 0.01), of which Aspergillus rambellii showed the most significant difference (FDR = 5.13E-18).
-In seven of the eight cohorts, the combined bacterial and fungal biomarkers classified CRC from healthy individuals with an AUC 1.44% - 10.60% higher than the bacterial classifier.
+Results xxx We identified 33 differentially abundant fungal species in CRC versus healthy individuals (false discovery rate (FDR) < 0.01), of which Aspergillus rambellii showed the most significant difference (FDR = 5.13E-18).
+The role of A. rambellii in colorectal carcinogenesis was further confirmed by our colorectal cancer stem cell proliferation experiment.
+In seven of the eight cohorts, the composite combined bacterial and fungal biomarkers classified CRC from healthy individuals with an AUC 1.44% - 10.60% relative change higher than the bacterial classifier.
 Among 14 biomarkers in the combined classifier, A. rambellii was the most important fungal species.
-Further abundance correlation analyses of the 64 differentially abundant species (33 fungi and 31 bacteria) showed that cross-kingdom interactions are associated with CRC.
+Further abundance correlation analyses of the 64 differentially abundant species (33 fungi and 31 bacteria) showed that cross-kingdom interactions were associated with CRC.
 Particularly, strong differential correlations were shown between A. rambellii and two CRC-associated pathogens, Fusobacterium nucleatum and Parvimonas micra.
-The role of A. rambellii in colorectal carcinogenesis was further confirmed by our colorectal cancer stem cell proliferation experiment.

 Conclusions This study revealed the mycobiome alterations in CRC particularly the enrichment of A. rambellii implying that the role of mycobiome in CRC is not negligeable.